 Visit a Volcano and Lava Flow in Iceland

-(See my separate post about how to prepare for a winter visit to Iceland.
-Also check out this post about photographing the northern lights.)
+See my separate post about how to prepare for a winter visit to Iceland.
+Also learn how to see and photograph the northern lights.

 My First Trip to Iceland